Jon8RFC/MyVerizonServicesRemover/README.md

 I wiped my phone and installed magisk modules before continuing additional setup.
 Wifi calling was **NOT** possible to initially enable unless I disabled my module.
+After using my phone for about a week, "Hold for Me", "Direct My Call", and "Call Screen" broke and couldn't be re-enabled without disabling the module and clearing data for the phone app.
 Something pertaining to a more feature-filled Emergency/911 Calling and/or SOS functionality was **NOT** possible to enable, but I was tired and have since forgotten details.

 Once wifi calling is initially enabled, my module can safely be enabled.